RajatJangra2653/dp-420-cosmos-db-dev/instructions/28-key-vault.md

 1. Select Browse Website when prompted.
 Alternatively, open a browser and go to **`https://<yourwebappname>.azurewebsites.net`**.
 In either case, we have a problem.
 We should have gotten a user-defined message on our web page.
 The message should be, **Key Vault was not accessible** with an extended error message.
 Let's fix that.

-## Allow our app to use a managed identity
+### Task 9: Allow our app to use a managed identity

 The first problem we need to fix is to allow our app use a managed identity.
 Using a managed identity, will allow our app to use Azure Services like Azure Key Vault.